Updating GUT-Scale Pole Higgs Inflation After ACT DR6: Abstract

 \section{Abstract}

 {\ftn \bf\scshape Abstract:} We consider models of chaotic inflation driven by the real parts of a conjugate pair of Higgs superfields involved in the spontaneous breaking of a grand unification symmetry at a scale assuming its value within MSSM.
 We combine a superpotential, which is uniquely determined by applying a continuous $R$ symmetry, with two fractional shift-symmetric \Ka s introducing two free parameters $(p,N)$.
 The inflationary observables provide an excellent match to the recent ACT data for $1.355\leq p\leq6.7$ and $6\cdot10^{-5}\leq N\leq0.7$.
 The attainment of inflation allows for subplanckian inflaton values and possibly detectable primordial gravitational waves with $(p,N)$ values of order unity.
-A solution to the $\mu$ problem of MSSM and baryogenesis via non-thermal leptogenesis can be also accommodated extending the superpotential of the model with suitable terms. \\ \\ { {\sf PACs numbers: 98.80.Cq, 04.50.Kd, 12.60.Jv, 04.65.+e}
+A solution to the $\mu$ problem of MSSM and baryogenesis via non-thermal leptogenesis can be also accommodated by embedding the model into a $B-L$ extension of MSSM. \\ \\ { {\sf PACs numbers: 98.80.Cq, 04.50.Kd, 12.60.Jv, 04.65.+e} {\sl\bfseries Published in} {\sl Phys.
+Rev. D} {\bf 113}, no.~1, 015033 (2026)}